rfrancesco/markov-chain-monte-carlo/qm/README.md

   "Tailor" move
   Reference: C. Bonati, M. D'Elia, _Topological critical slowing down:
     Variations on a toy model_, Phys.
 Rev. E 98, 013308 (2018)
+  - slab.cpp: Free particle on a 1D circle.
+Technique for extracting the topological susceptibility with a local algorithm, when ergodicity among different topological sectors is lost (topological charge is frozen at Q = 0).
   - run.sh: Simple launcher script with GNU Parallel